Our Team

 Mzima Scadeng

-Mzima (mmm-ZEE-muh) (she/her) is the Executive Assistant & Governance Coordinator at Solidaire.
+Mzima (mmm-ZEE-muh) (she/her) is the People & Culture Strategist at Solidaire.
 Mzima holds a Bachelor of Arts from American University with a focus in social inequality, American culture, and nonprofit leadership.
 She holds a certificate in Nonprofit Leadership from the Nonprofit Leadership Alliance and is currently pursuing a Master of Professional Studies in Leadership for Sustainability from the University of Vermont.
 Over the past 25 years, Mzima has held various roles within the nonprofit and for-profit sectors as an administrative assistant, strategic planning and evaluation contractor, educator, workshop facilitator, business owner, board member, and volunteer.

 What Liberation Means to Mzima